Rickenbacker: Early history

 Unfortunately, National's line of instruments was not well diversified and, as demand for the expensive and hard-to-manufacture tri-cone guitars began to slip, the company realized that it would need to produce instruments with a lower production cost to remain competitive.
 Dissatisfaction with what John Dopyera felt was mismanagement led him to resign from National in January 1929.
 He subsequently formed the Dobro Manufacturing Corporation, later called Dobro Corporation, Ltd, and began to manufacture his own line of resonator-equipped instruments (dobros).
 Patent infringement disagreements between National and Dobro led to a lawsuit in 1929, with Dobro suing National for $2 million in damages.
 Problems within National's management, as well as pressure from the deepening Great Depression, led to a production slowdown at National.
 This ultimately resulted in part of the company's fractured management structure organizing support for George Beauchamp's newest project: development of a fully electric guitar.

-By the late twenties, the idea for electrified string instruments had been around for some time, and experimental banjo, violin, and guitar pickups had been developed.
-George Beauchamp had experimented with electric amplification as early as 1925, but his early efforts, which used microphones, did not produce the effect he desired.
-Beauchamp also pursued the idea, building a one-string test guitar out of a 2X4 piece of lumber and an electric phonograph pickup.
+By the late twenties, the pursuit of electrified instruments had been accelerating and experimental banjo, violin, and acoustic guitar pickups had been growing works in progress.
+George Beauchamp had experimented with electric amplification as early as 1925, but his early efforts utilizing microphones, did not produce his desired effects.
+Beauchamp also pursued constructing a one-string test guitar out of a 2X4 piece of lumber and an electric phonograph pickup.
 As problems at National became more apparent, Beauchamp's home experiments became more rigorous, and he began to attend night classes in electronics and collaborate with fellow National employee Paul Barth.
 When they finally developed a prototype electric pickup that met their satisfaction, Beauchamp asked former National shop craftsman Harry Watson to make a wooden neck and body to hold the pickup.
 Somebody nicknamed it the "fry-pan" because of its shape, though Rickenbacker liked to call it the pancake.
 The final design Beauchamp and Barth developed was an electric pickup consisting of a pair of horseshoe-shaped magnets that enclosed the pickup coil and completely surrounded the strings.